This article is a brief summary of what a landlord should know about the process of evicting a tenant in the OKC metro area.

 Let me start off by saying that I am not an attorney.
 This is not legal advice.
 My advice is that if you need an eviction done, seek out an expert.

-My property management company does evictions on behalf of our clients.
-I’m just going to give you a run down of the process we use.
+My property management company does the OKC evictions process on behalf of our clients.
+I’m just going to give you a rundown of the process we use.

 You just don’t have that in Oklahoma.
 The process is fairly simple, which I outline in detail below.